ludum-rlyeh/LD45Nothing/README.md

 # Shuǐmòhuà

-According to the theme "Start with nothing", we like to think that the gamefeel will be better if the player has no information when s/he will start the game.
+According to the theme "Start with nothing", we like to think that the gamefell will be better if the player has no information when s/he will start the game.